LogoLogo

 User Interface Walkthrough

 The Requirements Module interface is designed to be intuitive and user-friendly, providing a clear overview of all your requirements.
-Below is a screenshot of the Requirements Module:
+Here are key elements of Requirements Module:

 • Requirements List: Displays all the requirements in a structured list format.
 Each row represents a requirement with its ID, level, title, type, description, rationale, linked block, linked property, verification method, success criteria, verification status, comments, and notes.

-• Adding Requirements: Use the "+" button on the left sidebar to add new requirements or headings.
+• Adding Requirements: Use the "+ New Document" button on the left sidebar to add new requirements or headings.
 This opens a new row where you can enter the details of the requirement or define a heading level.

 • Editing Requirements: Click on any cell in the requirements list to edit its content.
 You can update the ID, title, type, description, rationale, linked block, linked property, verification method, success criteria, verification status, comments, and notes.